lengshuiyulangcn/bbstest/README.md

-this is a bbs framework using rails on ruby
+this is a bbs framework

+download it and use it freely